adimatulac/adimatulac/README.md

 - 📘 Reading... probably another book from my favourite genre of ✨*Books That Break Your Heart And Leave You Stunned And In Tears For Days*✨.
 (At the time of updating this, it's [All the Light We Cannot See](https://www.goodreads.com/book/show/18143977-all-the-light-we-cannot-see) by Anthony Doerr.)
 - 🎶 Listening to [99% Invisible](https://99percentinvisible.org/) on the increasingly rare occasion that I have a long commute/drive.
 - 🍿 Watching [Love on the Spectrum](https://www.imdb.com/title/tt11904786/) and crying some more (but like good tears this time).
-- ☕ Found on [LinkedIn](https://www.linkedin.com/in/angellidimatulac/) – send me a book/podcast/show recommendation or just come say hi!
+- ☕ Found on [LinkedIn](https://www.linkedin.com/in/angellidimatulac/) – come say hi!